chrisandoryan/Nethive-Project/README.md

 **or**

-You can install SecureTea using the latest repository:
+You can install Nethive using the latest repository:
 ```
 git clone https://github.com/chrisandoryan/Nethive-Project.git
 cd Nethive-Project/